sitewards/BigPipe/README.md

 * remove core_layout rewrite
 * Check for disabled gzip
 * add an optional flush after </head> so css and js can be loaded while server is still processing the site (after first research we decided this will be a new module and is not related to BigPipe)
+* add feature for a big pipe block in a big pipe, which will be rendered after the parent was rendered

 Contact
 ------------------